Knowledge Editing for Large Language Models: A Survey: Evaluation Metrics

 \subsection{Locality}

-One crucial property for the KME strategies is \textit{\textbf{locality}}, which measures the capability of the edited model $f^{*}$ to preserve the pre-trained knowledge in $f$ irrelevant to the editions $\mathcal{E}$.
-We note that in most cases of KME, the number of required edits makes for an extremely small fraction of the entire knowledge learned and preserved in the pre-trained LLMs.
-Consequently, the locality measurement is of great importance in assessing the capability of edited models to preserve unrelated knowledge.
-Given an edit $e$, an edited model $f^{*}$, and the original pre-trained model $f$, the locality of $f^{*}$ can be defined as the expectation of unmatched agreement between the edited model and unedited model for out-scope inputs, which can be defined as follows:
+One crucial metric for the KME strategies is \textit{\textbf{locality}}~{\cite{cao2021editing, mitchell2022fast, cheng2023editing, li2023pmet}}, which reflects the capability of the edited model $f^{*}$ to preserve the pre-trained knowledge in $f$ irrelevant to the edits in $\mathcal{E}$.
+Note that in most KME applications, the number of required edits makes for an extremely small fraction of the entire knowledge learned and preserved in the pre-trained LLMs~\cite{yao2023editing,zhang2024comprehensive}.
+Consequently, the locality measurement is of great importance in assessing the capability of edited models to preserve unrelated knowledge~{\cite{Patch,MemPrompt,gupta2023editing}}.
+Given an edit $e$, the edited model $f^{*}$, and the original pre-trained model $f$, {the locality of $f^{*}$ can be defined as the expectation of matched agreement between the edited model and unedited model for out-scope inputs, which can be defined as follows:}

 We can also consider the locality regarding the entire edit set $\mathcal{E}$, which can be defined as follows: